 Fast, forward simulations may be performed to optimize completion design, such as number, position and properties of hydraulic fractures, based on reservoir quality and economics.

 Gas lift planning and optimization:

 The oilfield simulator Phoenix, which takes into account both the wellbore and reservoir behavior, enables gas lift optimization at any time during the life of the well.

 Assessing the true nature of the subsurface model throughout the life of the well:

-is a native Cloud solution and can be run on any Cloud, whether private, public or hybrid.
-The system requirements can be satisfied with an economical Cloud instance with any vendor, e.g. generic compute-optimized instances in AWS, GCP, Azure or any mid-sized Cloud vendor.
-It can also be tailored to provide an in-house private Cloud solution.
+is a native cloud solution and can be run on any cloud, whether private, public or hybrid.
+The system requirements can be satisfied with an economical cloud instance with any vendor, e.g. generic compute-optimized instances in Azure, AWS, GCP or any mid-sized cloud vendor.
+It can also be tailored to provide an in-house private cloud solution.